JermaNoiD/minecraft_notif/README.md

 ## Prerequisites
 - Docker and Docker Compose installed
 - A Minecraft server with accessible log files (e.g., `/logs/latest.log`)
-- For NTFY: An ntfy topic and an [access token](https://docs.ntfy.sh/config/#access-tokens)
+- For NTFY: A NTFY topic and an [access token](https://docs.ntfy.sh/config/#access-tokens)
 - For Discord: A Discord webhook URL

 ## Quick Start